leeweiming3/tp/docs/DeveloperGuide.md

 Cons: The user may need to run multiple search commands to find candidates that match one of the specified attributes.

 We choose this alternative because the recruiter tends to have a specific candidate in mind, so narrowing down the list quickly is more useful.
-Furthermore, this has a better niche, as finding candidates matching one of the specified attributes is easier, while finding candidates matching all the specified attributes is harder.
+Furthermore, finding candidates matching one of the specified attributes is easier, while finding candidates matching all the specified attributes is harder.

 **Alternative 2:** Return candidates that match one of the specified attributes.